DoubleF3lix/Java-Data-Pack-Tutorial/README.md

 <br><br>

 ### Citations
-Any fact or statement that is **not** publicly available knowleddge should be sourced at the bottom of the page.
+Any fact or statement that is **not** publicly available knowledge should be sourced at the bottom of the page.
 This does not apply to things such as command syntax, information derived from the game code, information stated in a help chat on MCC, etc. Things that should be cited are unique techniques that someone came up with (such as a technique for removing the numbers on the sidebar from a scoreboard), quotes from developers, etc. All citations will be evaluated on a case-by-case basis.
 <br>

 Here's a small list of examples and how they should be cited: